Consistent subsectors of maximal supergravity and wrapped M5-branes: Acknowledgements

 \section{Acknowledgements}

+We thank Colin Sterckx for suggesting that the consistent subtruncation constraints that we gave in a first draft of this paper should be improved into the final form we now give for these in the main text.
 We posthumously thank A.~Scriabin for inspiration from his Prelude Op.~11, n$^\textrm{o}$~1, in C major.
 In spite of being a piece for piano solo, and unfortunately not including a trombone part, this prelude features a 5 (right hand) v.~3 (left hand) polyrhythm that inspired our $p+q+r=5$ (electric) v.~$\tilde{p}+\tilde{q}+\tilde{r}=3$ (magnetic) gaugings.
-MP is supported by predoctoral award FPU22/02084 from the Spanish Government.
+MP is supported by predoctoral award FPU22/02084 from the Spanish Government, and partially by Spanish Government grants CEX2020-001007-S, PID2021-123017NB-I00 and PID2024-156043NB-I00, funded by MCIN/AEI/10.13039/501100011033, and ERDF, EU.
 OV is supported by NSF grant PHY-2310223.
-This work was also partially supported by Spanish Government grants CEX2020-001007-S and PID2021-123017NB- I00, funded by MCIN/AEI/10.
-13039/501100011033 and by ERDF A way of making Europe.

 \addtocontents{toc}{ }